 Paw Palooza is presented by the Agway of Cape Cod Charitable Foundation.
-Net event proceeds benefit sick and homeless pets on the Cape — specifically through donations to the Animal Rescue League of Boston – Cape Cod Branch in Brewster and the MSPCA-Angell – Cape Cod Adoption Center in Centerville.
+Event proceeds benefit our regions animal welfare organizations — specifically through donations to the Animal Rescue League of Boston – Cape Cod Branch in Brewster and the MSPCA-Angell – Cape Cod Adoption Center in Centerville.
 In 2016, a total of $13,000 was donated to both organizations!
 In 2017, Paw Palooza more than tripled it’s fundraising to $40,000 for these deserving non-profits!

 The Agway of Cape Cod Charitable Foundation provides meaningful support to local non-profit organizations that help enrich the lives of Cape Cod’s people and animals.

 Founded by the Wile family, Agway of Cape Cod has served the Cape for over 20 years as the trusted source for lawn, garden and pet supplies.
 Agway has three convenient locations in Orleans, South Dennis and Chatham.